zeevo/gatsby-starter-wordpress-blog/README.md

 15. **`README.md`**: This file!
 Edit me to make it yours!

 16. **`yarn.lock`**: A file useful for the package manager Yarn (like package-lock.json).
 Feel free to remove this if you are using NPM. **(You won’t change this file directly).**

-# Wordpress support

-checkout the branch `feat/wordpress-support` for a wordpress version!